RUCHITHAAAAA/sample-repository/README.md

 # sample-repository
-This is a sample Repository
+This is a sample Repository.
+We hava edited the README file.